google-code-export/wordpress-custom-content-type-manager/readme.txt

 * Improve UI (there are some monstrous forms in there... sorry!)
 * Optionally allow users to add additional custom fields beyond the standardized fields.
-* Wrap the "media" type fields with media specific input-types: "image", "audio", "video".
-That will make more sense to the end users who are setting up custom fields for their content types.
+* Add more custom field types, including media specific input-types: "image", "audio", "video" -- all of these are currently handled generically by the "media" custom field type.
+Also on the menu: date and time fields.
 * Enable additional filters media browser (post-selector.php), including a post-type filter.
-At the end of the day, the post-selector.php coughs up a ID from wp_posts.
-You could have a field for "link" or "related item" or "next page" in a chain -- all you'd do is use the post-selector.php to select a post or page post_type instead of an attachment.
 * Crack into the attribute meta box so you can optionally select a parent post that is a post_type other than the child.
-E.g. imagine a post_type of "Theater" with children with a post_type of "Movie" -- currently WP prevents that type of relationship in the page attribute meta box because they are 2 different content types.
-However, attatchment post_types *can* have a parent_id that is a post or page.
+E.g. imagine a post_type of "Theater" with children with a post_type of "Movie" -- currently WP prevents that type of relationship in the page attribute meta box because they are 2 different content types with the exceptions of attachment post_types, which *can* have a parent_id that is a post or page.
 * Full permalink support.
 WP does not make this easy with custom post types, but ideally I'd like more options under the "Permalink Action" dropdown:
 	* Off -- URLs will be simple GET style params
 	* Inherit -- use the same permalink structure used by the rest of the site